-An undercover FBI agent falls in love with a recently widowed mafia wife seeking to start her life over after her husband's murder and who is also pursued by a libidinous mafia kingpin seeking to claim her for himself.
+An undercover FBI agent falls in love with a recently widowed mafia wife, who is trying to restart her life following her husband's murder while being pursued by a libidinous mafia kingpin seeking to claim her for himself.

 Angela deMarco is unhappily married to high Mafia member Frank deMarco.
 When Frank is killed, Angela takes the opportunity to break free of the Mafia world entirely and start a new life.
 But Frank's boss, Tony Russo, begins to court the unresponsive Angela.
 The FBI begins surveillance on her, thinking her to be his new mistress.
 FBI agent Mike Downey goes undercover as Angela's neighbor, but soon finds himself attracted to Angela himself.Written by

 7 of 11 people found this review helpful.